 If discounting your price is going to cast doubt upon the perceived value, then plastering that price all over your website is counterproductive.
 Unlike retail, bringing in as many people as possible isn't the goal here, the goal is to get quality customers to cross the finish line and sign up.

 One way to help retain the perception of value that potential customers have for your product is to create a sense of urgency around the promotion.
-Let them know that this is a rare occasion, something they'll need to act on quick to take advantage of.
+Let them know that this low price you are offering is a rare occasion, something they'll need to act on quick to take advantage of.
 This will help the success of the promotion, and minimize the damage discounting prices does to your brand.

 What's the difference between a discount and a promotional price?